IBM-Bluemix-Docs/StreamingAnalytics/t_starter_app_deploy.md

   <pre><code>bx app push myapp</code></pre>
   {:pre}

-1. Go to your application overview page, accessible from the {{site.data.keyword.Bluemix_notm}} dashboard to verify that your application started successfully.
+1. Go to your application details page, accessible from the {{site.data.keyword.Bluemix_notm}} dashboard to verify that your application started successfully.
 1. Launch your application to see it in your browser.
-You can find your application's URL (or "route") on the application overview page.
+You can find your application's URL (or "route") on the application details page.

 ## Next steps
 {: #next_steps}

 Now that your application is running, you can monitor the application from the {{site.data.keyword.streaminganalyticsshort}} console.
-Go to the service dashboard, select your {{site.data.keyword.streaminganalyticsshort}} service, and click **Launch**.
+Go to the service details page, select your {{site.data.keyword.streaminganalyticsshort}} service, and click **Launch**.